md-riaz/wc-manual-pay/TESTING.md

 2. Create order with currency "BDT"
 3. Try to use the transaction

-**Expected Result**: Order remains pending with error note about currency mismatch
+**Expected Result**: Order remains pending with an error note about currency mismatch

 **Test 3: Already Used Transaction**

 1. Use transaction TXN100 for order #1
 2. Try to use same transaction for order #2

-**Expected Result**: Order #2 remains pending with error note that transaction already used
+**Expected Result**: Order #2 remains pending with an error note indicating the transaction is already in `USED` status

 **Test 4: 72-Hour Window**

+1. Set the verification window to 72 hours (or any positive value)
-1. Create transaction with `occurred_at` set to 80 hours ago
+2. Create transaction with `occurred_at` set to 80 hours ago
-2. Try to use the transaction
+3. Try to use the transaction

-**Expected Result**: Order remains pending with error note about expired transaction
+**Expected Result**: Order remains pending with an error note about the transaction being outside the allowed verification window

 ### 7. Admin Override